survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 **Server Side Rendering** (SSR) is a technique that allows you to serve an initial payload with HTML, JavaScript, CSS, and even application state.
 You serve a fully rendered HTML page that would make sense even without JavaScript enabled.
 In addition to providing potential performance benefits, this can help with Search Engine Optimization (SEO).

-Even though the idea does not sound that special, there is a technical cost involved, and you can find sharp corners.
+Even though the idea does not sound that unique, there is a technical cost.
 The approach was popularized by React.
-Since then frameworks encapsulating the tricky bits, such as [Next.js](https://www.npmjs.com/package/next), have appeared. [isomorphic-webpack](https://www.npmjs.com/package/isomorphic-webpack) is a good example of a solution designed on top of webpack.
+Since then frameworks encapsulating the tricky bits, such as [Next.js](https://www.npmjs.com/package/next), have appeared. [isomorphic-webpack](https://www.npmjs.com/package/isomorphic-webpack) is an excellent example of a solution designed on top of webpack.

 To demonstrate SSR, you can use webpack to compile a client-side build that then gets picked up by a server that renders it using React following the principle.
-This is enough to understand how it works and also where the problems begin.
+Doing this is enough to understand how it works and also where the problems begin.

 ## Setting Up Babel with React